ssmirr/appdev-chapters/sample_data.md

 #### `task({ :sample_data => :environment}) do`

 Here we are naming our task and making it available in our coding environment.
-We can name `sample_data` whatever we would like and now call it with `rails sample_data`.
+By defing our task `sample_data`, it is ready of us to call with `rails sample_data`.
 As long as we finish our `do` with an `end`, we have our task, not very useful yet, but it works.

 #### `starting = Time.now`